robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ### 🐦 [@rob_rix](https://twitter.com/rob_rix)<br>🐙 [@robrix](https://github.com/robrix)<br>📩 [rob.rix@github.com](mailto:rob.rix@github.com)

-^ who am I

-^ where do I work
+^ My name is Rob Rix.
+I work at GitHub on the Desktop team.

-^ what am I going to talk about
+^ I’m going to be talking about adapting our approach to code reuse using some of the tools Swift gives us, but much of this discussion is applicable to most languages.

 [^1]: https://github.com/robrix/Many-Types-Make-Light-Work